-[27.1] Examine fruit clusters at the pink stage for the presence of wingless adults and nymphs.
-Refer to IPM Pub.
-No. 207 (Apple IPM: A guide for sampling and managing major apple pests in New York State) for sampling procedure.
-Suggested action threshold: one infested cluster.
+[27.1] Examine fruit clusters at the Pink and Petal Fall stages for the presence of wingless adults and nymphs.
+Suggested action threshold: one infested cluster per 100 checked.
 Cortland is the variety most commonly affected in New England.

 [27.2] One spray of Lorsban, even if mixing with oil, or of Supracide, from green tip to tight cluster.
 Research indicates greater effectiveness if control applied at pink.
 Alternatively, spray once with Esteem at half-inch green, or one spray of Beleaf from green tip to pink bud.
 Suggested action threshold: 1 colony/100 fruit clusters.